fjukstad/walrus/README.md

 On default it writes everything to a `walrus` directory in the current working directory of where the user executes the walrus command.

-Walrus also writes the pipeline description to a `walrus/.walrus` directory on the host.
+Walrus also writes the pipeline description to the output `walrus/.walrus` directory on the host if users want to investigate the pipeline that created the output.

 ## Parallelism
 Pipeline stages that could be run in parallel are run in parallel by default.